Jonah Heim Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.

-- The Diamondbacks' 4.63 team ERA ranks 23rd across all MLB pitching staffs.
+- The Diamondbacks have a 4.60 team ERA that ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to give up 155 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to allow 156 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Diamondbacks will send Cecconi (0-0) out to make his third start of the season.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed four innings, allowing two earned runs while giving up four hits.
+- The right-hander's most recent time out came on Friday against the San Diego Padres, when he tossed 6 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.